The best of the Fabulous Freebirds

 After a string of successes in Georgia, The Freebirds moonwalked their way into the Texas-based World Class Championship Wrestling and embarked on a legendary rivalry with the revered Von Erich family.
 During this time, the group’s leader, Michael Hayes, recorded a song entitled “Badstreet, U.S.A.” that The Freebirds used as an entrance theme.
 Although they originally entered the ring to Lynyrd Skynyrd’s aptly titled “Freebird,” Hayes’ new track would pioneer the use of individual and original entrance themes for competitors.

 Upon leaving WCCW, The Freebirds briefly joined WWE as part of Cyndi Lauper’s Rock ‘n’ Wrestling Connection.
-Their tenure was short-lived and they competed in the AWA, followed by UWF (rechristened Mid-South Wrestling), where their tag team success continued, twice capturing the titles.
+Their tenure was short-lived and they competed in the AWA, followed by UWF (rechristened Mid-South Wrestling), where they twice captured the tag team titles.
 While competing in UWF, however, The Freebirds once again enjoyed singles success when Buddy Roberts became UWF Television Champion and Terry Gordy won the UWF Heavyweight Championship.

 Eventually, The Freebirds disbanded, but their impact on sports-entertainment is extraordinary.
 Not only did they revolutionize “The Freebird Rule,” later implemented by groups like Demolition, The nWo Wolfpac and The Spirit Squad and The New Day but they were also the innovators of using entrance music.
 To this day, few tag teams or trios can match the flash and innovation of The Fabulous Freebirds, which makes them a perfect fit for the WWE Hall of Fame.